shader-slang/slang/docs/proposals/004-initialization.md

 Background
 ----------

 Slang has introduced several different syntax around initialization to provide syntactic compatibility with HLSL/C++.
-As the language evolve, there aree many corners where the semantics around initialization are not well-defined, and causing confusion or leading to surprising behaviors.
+As the language evolve, there are many corners where the semantics around initialization are not well-defined, and causing confusion or leading to surprising behaviors.

-This proposal attempts to provide a design on where we want to language to be in turns of how initialization is handled in all different places.
+This proposal attempts to provide a design on where we want the language to be in terms of how initialization is handled in all different places.

 Related Work
 ------------